 The Okanagan Valley, a long north-south valley located in the south central portion of British Columbia, just north of the US border is known for its sunny, dry climate with hot summers and cold winters.
-Three main cities and a handful of towns make up the Okanagan – including Kelowna, Penticton and Vernon.
+Three main cities, Kelowna, Penticton and Vernon and a handful of towns make up the Okanagan Valley.
+While the Okanagan is a wonderful area in Canada to visit at any time of the year, the region really shines in the summer and fall when the lakes and vineyards are at their prime.

 1. Take a 2 hour trip on the Kettle Valley Steam Railway.
 You’ll see orchards, vineyards and an incredible view from the top of the Trout Creek Trestle Bridge.
 Call 877-494-8424 to make a reservation.

 2. Float the Okanagan River Channel.
 You can rent inner tubes and rafts and take up to 2 hours to float the 7 km.
 Contact Coyote Cruises.
 For $18 they offer a tube and a return bus ride beginning the third week in June.

 3. Rent a boat from the Skaha Lake marina or launch a kayak, windsurfer or kitesurfer from Sudbury Beach.